kevinguebert/kevinguebert.github.io/src/pages/2018/03/2018-03-28-react-meetup-recap.md

 path: "/2018/03/28/react-meetup-recap"
 date: "2018-03-28T21:59:00.000Z"
 tags: ["Coding"]
-excerpt: "This past Monday I had the great opportunity to attend a "Intro to React" Meetup.
+excerpt: "This past Monday I had the great opportunity to attend a 'Intro to React' Meetup.
 At this Meetup we discussed some of starting blocks to get you going with React - I wanted to share some of the notes..."
 ---

 This past Monday I had the great opportunity to attend a "Intro to React" Meetup.
 At this Meetup we discussed some of starting blocks to get you going with React - I wanted to share some of the notes I took and recap a bit of what was discussed.